Hunter Brothers: 2016–2018: Getaway

-“El Dorado” debuted on the Billboard Canada Country charts in March 2016, and reach number 24 on the chart.
+"El Dorado" debuted on the Billboard Canada Country charts in March 2016, and reach number 24 on the chart.

-In the Spring of 2017, the Hunter Brothers released their debut album Getaway.
-This album included two singles that earned them their first two songs that entered the top 10 on the Billboard charts: “Born and Raised”, and “Those Were the Nights”.
+In the spring of 2017, the Hunter Brothers released their debut album Getaway.
+This album included two singles that earned them their first two songs that entered the top 10 on the Billboard charts: "Born and Raised", and "Those Were the Nights".

 Their single "Born and Raised" from their Getaway album was selected as the official anthem for the 2018 IIHF World Junior Hockey Tournament.
-“Born and Raised” also won Saskatchewan Music Award for Single of the Year.
+"Born and Raised" also won Saskatchewan Music Award for Single of the Year.

-After the release of “El Dorado”, the Hunter Brothers were nominated for four Saskatchewan Country Music Association Awards, and won for both Group of the Year, and Emerging Artist categories.
+After the release of "El Dorado", the Hunter Brothers were nominated for four Saskatchewan Country Music Association Awards, and won for both Group of the Year, and Emerging Artist categories.

-2019-present: State of Mind and Been a Minute
+2019–present: State of Mind and Been a Minute

 In January 2019, they released their sophomore album State of Mind.
-The record showcases the brothers’ talent and growth.
-The first single from the record “Lost” has been certified Gold in Canada and became their first #1 single at Canadian Country Radio.
-“Lost” was also awarded Single of the Year at the 2019 Saskatchewan Music Awards.
-The album also included the singles, “Northern Lights” and “Silver Lining”.
+The record showcases the brothers' talent and growth.
+The first single from the record "Lost" has been certified Gold in Canada and became their first #1 single at Canadian Country Radio.
+"Lost" was also awarded Single of the Year at the 2019 Saskatchewan Music Awards.
+The album also included the singles, "Northern Lights" and "Silver Lining".

 In 2019, their album State of Mind was the number one selling country album in Canada for four consecutive weeks and has had over 10 million streams worldwide.
 Earlier in 2019, the Hunter Brothers joined country superstars Paul Brandt, Jess Moskaluke and High Valley for The Journey Tour on 26 dates across Canada.
 They debuted at CMA Fest in Nashville, and also landed three CCMA Award nominations.
 The band was nominated for 2 JUNO Awards in 2020 for Country Album of the Year for their sophomore album State of Mind and Breakthrough Group of the Year.

 On June 30, 2021, they released their third studio album Been a Minute, which included the singles "Hard Dirt" and "Been a Minute".

+On May 12, 2023, the Hunter Brothers released the extended play Burning Down the Barn, which they supported with the aptly-named "Burning Down the Barn Tour" across Canada in the fall of 2023.